securityguy/DMRcmd/README.md

 ### Cautions

-The amateur radio protocols used by this application are not fully documented and as a result my implementation from scratch may contain errors.
+The amateur radio protocols used by this application are not fully documented and as a result this implementation from scratch may contain errors.

 The DMR protocol is not secure and this application allows the execution of